 - d) The Company has received the revised order under section 263 for financial year 2009-10 from Assessing Officer reducing the demand to Rs 6.
 The Company has filed an appeal before ITAT.
 ITAT has dismissed the appeal.
 Order giving effect has been received.
 The Company has filed a rectification request against the order giving effect.
-Appeal against order giving effect to section 263 order is pending for disposal with CIT(A). - e) During the year ended March 31, 2018, the Company received an order passed under section 7A of the Employees Provident Fund & Miscellaneous Provisions Act, 1952 from Employees Provident Fund Organisation (EPFO) claiming provident fund contribution aggregating to Rs 250 for dues up to June 2016, and excludes any additional interest that may be determined by the authorities from that date till resolution of the dispute, on (a) full salary paid to International Workers and (b) special allowance paid to employees.
+Appeal against order giving effect to section 263 order is pending for disposal with CIT(A). - e) The Company has received a final assessment order for financial year 2012-13 from the Deputy Commissioner of Income Tax with a demand amounting to Rs 15 on account of certain disallowances.
+Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
+The Company had filed an appeal with Commissioner of Income Tax (Appeals) and during the year, the Company has received an order wherein partial relief has been provided.
+The Company has filed an appeal against the same with the ITAT and the order giving effect to the Commissioner of Income Tax (Appeals) order is awaited. - f) During the year ended March 31, 2018, the Company received an order passed under section 7A of the Employees Provident Fund & Miscellaneous Provisions Act, 1952 from Employees Provident Fund Organisation (EPFO) claiming provident fund contribution aggregating to Rs 250 for dues up to June 2016, and excludes any additional interest that may be determined by the authorities from that date till resolution of the dispute, on (a) full salary paid to International Workers and (b) special allowance paid to employees.
 Based on a legal advice obtained, the Company has assessed that it has a legitimate ground for appeal, and has contested the order by filing an appeal with the Employees' Provident Funds Appellate Tribunal.
-In view of the changes in the regulations with the new wage code and social security code, the Company, supported by legal advice, continues to re-estimate the probability of any liability arising from this matter and has accordingly recognized a provision of Rs 733 (March 31, 2022: Rs 709), including estimated interest, as on the date of the balance sheet.
+In view of the changes in the regulations with the new wage code and social security code, the Company, supported by legal advice, continues to re-estimate the probability of any liability arising from this matter and has accordingly recognized a provision of Rs 721 (March 31, 2022: Rs 709), including estimated interest, as on the date of the balance sheet.